 Fernand Nault's celebrated holiday production returns

-Get ready to say a huge "Joyeux Noel" as once again the fabulous Les Grands Ballets Canadiens de Montreal stage their annual holiday extravaganza, choreographed by the late Fernand Nault and accompanied with Tchaikovsky's legendary score, performed live by the Les Grands Ballets Canadiens Orchestra.
-Based on the original E.T.A Hoffman tale, this full-scale classical ballet also features 100 local children to play the roles of mice, rats, angels, mirlitons and even matryoska dolls!
+Get ready to say a huge "Joyeux Noel" as once again the fabulous Les Grands Ballets Canadiens de Montreal stage their annual holiday extravaganza, choreographed by the late Fernand Nault and accompanied with Tchaikovsky's legendary score, performed live by a live orchestra!
+Based on the original E.T.A Hoffman tale, this full-scale classical ballet also features 100 local children to play the roles of mice, rats, angels, mirlitons and even matryoshka dolls!

 What is it about?

 On Christmas Eve, a tree-trimming party is in full swing at Clara's parent's exquisite townhouse.
 When the local toymaker Drosselmeyer appears, he bears gifts for the children; dolls that magically spring to life.
 For Clara, he presents her with a charming nutcracker soldier doll; alas, her boisterous younger brother grabs it and breaks it by accident, making her cry.
 The kindly Drosselmeyer fixes the nutcracker's jaw with his own hankerchief, and the party resumes.